 Navaratri is celebrated from the next day of the new-moon day (Mahalaya Ammavasai) in the Tamil month of Puratasi.
 It starts with puja for Goddess Durga, Lakshmi, and followed by Saraswati.
-After the Saraswati Puja Day, Navaratri ends with Ayudha Pooja and Vijayadashami.
-This year Golu celebrations will begin on the 17th October and end on 25th October.
+After the Saraswati Puja, Navaratri ends with Ayudha Puja and Vijayadashami.
+Golu celebrations 2021 will begin on the 7th October and end on 15th October.

 Navaratri is celebrated to remember the victory of Goddess Parashakti over the evil King Mahishasura.
 The festival is a representation of victory of good over evil.
 The tenth day of Navaratri is celebrated to remember the victory of Lord Rama over Ravana.

 People in TN place a kalash on the first step of the Golu as a representation of Goddess Parashakti.
 The kalash is filled with rice and dal; and a coconut coated with turmeric is placed above the kalash.
 People place dolls of gods and goddesses in 3/5/7/9 steps arrangements along with the kalash.
 It is believed that the dolls are the court of Goddess Shakti as well as the representation that everything is her creation.
 The dolls are collected over many years and are often passed on through generations.

 During the nine days of the festival, women perform various pujas and fast during the day.
 It is believed that prayers performed during this period is stronger than any time of the year.
 Every day after the puja and aarti, people offer “Sundal” made from one of the Navadhanyams (9 grains) for the goddess and distribute the offerings to kids and women in the neighborhood.